DennLisbon/helsinki-fullstackopen-exercises/README.md

 part14/
 ```

-Each directory contains exercises, small applications, and notes related to that section.
+Each directory contains exercises, small applications, or notes related to that section.

 ---